 Although pheasants will select and use other habitats, there is a strong connection between pheasants and CRP.
 Favorable weather conditions and habitat provided by CRP have allowed pheasant populations to reach levels not seen since the Soil Bank era of the mid-1960s.
 In 2008, the State Acres for Wildlife Enhancement (SAFE) was developed in cooperation with FSA and other conservation partners to provide a simple and attractive CRP practice with a focus on pheasants in South Dakota.
-As of September 2014, South Dakota had enrolled 66,500 acres (27,000 ha) of pheasant SAFE.
-On November 25, 2014, the USDA announced that an additional 16,500 acres (6,677 ha) would be available for enrollment in South Dakota.
+As of April 2022, South Dakota had enrolled 107,000 acres (43,000 ha) of pheasant SAFE.
 SAFE is a great tool for landowners to enroll larger blocks of marginal cropland into continuous CRP and a method of re-enrolling expiring CRP acres.

-For many decades, providing public pheasant hunting access has been an important component of SDGFP's overall pheasant management plan.
-In 2014, 1.25 million acres (505,000 ha) of publicly accessible hunting land was enrolled in the WIA Program.
-While a large percentage of these acres are enrolled in western South Dakota, an estimated 400.000 (161.000 ha) acres are located within the core pheasant range.
-The number of acres enrolled in the program continues to remain steady (Appendix Figure 48) and an estimated 165,000 hunters per year have hunted pheasants on private land enrolled in the WIA Program from 1999-2008.
+For many decades, providing public pheasant hunting access has been an important component of GFP's overall pheasant management plan.
+In 2022, 1.3 million acres (526,000 ha) of publicly accessible hunting land was enrolled in the WIA Program.
+While a large percentage of these acres are enrolled in western South Dakota, an estimated 400,000 (161,000 ha) acres are located within the core pheasant range.
+The number of acres enrolled in the program continues to remain steady (Appendix Figure 48) and an estimated 165,000 hunters per year have hunted pheasants on private land enrolled in the WIA Program from 1999-2008 and half of all hunters used this program in 2020.
 The WIA Program has strong ties to private land with CRP, as one of its founding purposes was to provide hunting access to land enrolled in CRP.
 Since 2004, a CRP retention bonus has been paid on WIA contracts to give landowners an incentive to keep their marginal cropland acres in CRP.
-In 2011, the amount of this retention bonus was increased from \$1/acre/year to \$5.00/acre/year in the SE part of the state and \$2.50 in the rest of the state as the result of SDGFP receiving \$1 million grant through USDA's Voluntary Public Habitat Incentive Program.
-SDGFP was awarded another \$1.5 million through the same program in 2015 to continue to offer this retention bonus on CRP as well as any other USDA conservation program that created undisturbed wildlife habitat on private land.
+In 2011, the amount of this retention bonus was increased from \$1/acre/year to \$5.00/acre/year in the SE part of the state and \$2.50 in the rest of the state as the result of GFP receiving \$1 million grant through USDA's Voluntary Public Habitat Incentive Program.
+GFP was awarded another \$1.5 million through the same program in 2015 to continue to offer this retention bonus on CRP as well as any other USDA conservation program that created undisturbed wildlife habitat on private land.
+In 2020, GFP was awarded another \$2.175 million to continue to offer the retention bonus and in 2022 increased the retention bonus rate to \$10/acre/year in much of the state.

-The James River Watershed Conservation Reserve Enhancement Program (JRW CREP), a cooperative sponsored CRP practice with USDA, has enrolled 82,000 acres (33,200 ha) within the JRW.
+The James River Watershed Conservation Reserve Enhancement Program (JRW CREP), a cooperative sponsored CRP practice with USDA, has enrolled as many as 82,000 acres (33,200 ha) within the JRW.
 This program allows landowners to voluntarily enroll cropland or re-enroll expiring CRP.
-The state provides an estimated 22% of the total program, which constitutes an incentive payment for providing mandatory public hunting access and all remaining costs of installing conservation practices.
+The state provides an estimated 22% of the total program cost, which constitutes an incentive payment for providing mandatory public hunting access.
+In 2022, the Big Sioux Watershed Conservation Reserve Enhancement Program (BSRW CREP) was added as a cooperative sponsored CRP practice with the goal of enrolling 25,000 acres (10,100 ha) within the BSRW.
+Over 1,000 acres (400 ha) will be enrolled in BSRW by October 1, 2023.

 Agricultural land use and CRP have the greatest impact on the availability and distribution of wildlife habitat in South Dakota.
-Additionally, SDGFP and other conservation partners provide an array of programs available to landowners to implement on-the-ground conservation practices.
-Extensive descriptions of these conservation programs can be found on the Private Lands page of SDGFP's website (http://gfp.sd.gov/wildlife/private-land/default.aspx).
+Additionally, GFP and other conservation partners provide an array of programs available to landowners to implement on-theground conservation practices.
+Extensive descriptions of these conservation programs can be found on the Private Lands page of GFP's website (https://gfp.sd.gov/landowner-programs/).